SamirMarin/Sparkify_sqlETL/README.md

 # Running the pipeline
-> to run we need python3 and postgres
+> To run we need python3 and postgres.

+### Create the star schema

-> you must create the star schema tables before running the pipeline
+> You must create the star schema tables before running the pipeline.

-> to create the tables run:
+> To create the tables run:
  ```
  python3 create_tables.py
  ```
- >>> this will drop tables if they exist and create new emplty tables
+ >> this will drop tables if they exist and create new emplty tables

+### Run the Pipeline

-> once star schema tables are created you can run the pipeline
+> Once the star schema tables are created you can run the pipeline

-> to run the pipeline run:
+> To run the pipeline run:
 ```
 python3 etl.py
 ```
- >>> this will extract the data from the json files and insert it in the star schema.
+ >> this will extract the data from the json files and insert it in the star schema.